Hariprasath-Durairaj/terraform/README.md

 # Terraform Azure Infrastructure for DHDP

-This repository provides modular, reusable, and scalable Terraform code to deploy and manage Azure infrastructure for the **Data Health Digital Platform (DHDP)** across multiple environments (DEV, QA, PROD).
+This repository provides modular, reusable, and scalable Terraform code to deploy and manage Azure infrastructure for the **DHDP** across multiple environments (DEV, QA, PROD).
 It includes AKS provisioning, VNet design, private DNS, peering, WAF policies, and tagging standards.

 ---